Last Updated: 7/16/22 – Planning Your Travel Photos

 Further Refine the Location with Google Maps

-Now that we have a pretty good understanding of what general area we need to be in to take a picture of the perspective we are looking for, we can use Google Maps to further refine that location.
-The great thing about Google Maps is the street view feature allows you to actually see a street level perspective from different locations on the map.
+Now that we have a pretty good understanding of what general area, we need to be in to take a picture of the perspective we are looking for, we can use Google Maps to further refine that location.
+The great thing about using Google Maps when planning your travel photos is the street view feature allows you to actually see a street level perspective from different locations on the map.

 Lucky for us, this includes getting a street level (or maybe path level is a more appropriate term) view from within Machu Picchu.
 The first step will be to open Google Maps and browse to Machu Picchu (as shown in the image below).
 We will want to look for the the Casa del Guardian.
 As you can see, I was able to locate it by zooming in on Machu Picchu.